MoravianTLC2022/understanding_files/README.md

 4. Add a city to the `cities.txt` file
   * Run `nano cities.txt`
   * Use the arrows (mouse does not work in nano!) to go to the bottom of the file
+  * Notice the city you just added is shown!
   * Add another city name
   * Press ctrl-x to exit and save.
   * Press 'y' to confirm to save
   * Press Enter to confirm the same filename
-5. Re-Run the program using `python3 list-cities.py`
+5. Re-Run the program using `python3 list-cities.py` - notice all cities
+shown
 6. In the IDE, look at `cities.txt`.
-Notice that your city is shown
+Notice that your most recent city is shown

 ## Understanding Paths